-29. In the 1980 edition of the United NationsUN Model-Convention, the second sentence of paragraph 7 read-as under: "However, when the activities of such an agent are devoted wholly or almost wholly on behalf of the enterprise, he will not be considered an agent of an independent status within the meaning of this paragraph."
-(This sentence is an addition to the corresponding paragraph in the OECD Model Convention.)

-30.-It was eonsidered subsequently recognized that this sentence, as worded, gave rise to anomalous situations.
-There The concern was reason to believe that, as worded, whenever if the number of enterprises for which an agent of an independent status-agent was working was reduced fell to one, such an agent's status was changed to "the agent of would, without further examination, be treated as dependent status".
-In 1999, it was considered necessary to remove this anomaly and doubt by rephrasing the second sentence as under.
+- 29. In the 1980 edition of the UN Model, the second sentence of paragraph 7 read: "However, when the activities of such an agent are devoted wholly or almost wholly on behalf of the enterprise, he will not be considered an agent of an independent status within the meaning of this paragraph."
+(This sentence is an addition to the corresponding paragraph in the OECD Model Convention.) - 30.
+It was subsequently recognized that this sentence gave rise to anomalous situations.
+The concern was that if the number of enterprises for which an independent agent was working fell to one, the agent would, without further examination, be treated as dependent.
 In the 1999 version of the Model, the wording was therefore amended as follows:

-However, when the activities of such an agent are devoted wholly or almost wholly on behalf of that enterprise, and conditions are made or imposed between that enterprise and the agent in their commercial and financial relations which differ from those which would have been made between independent enterprises, he will not be considered as an agent of an independent status within the meaning of this paragraph."
+However, when the activities of such an agent are devoted wholly or almost wholly on behalf of that enterprise, and conditions are made or imposed between that enterprise and the agent in their commercial and financial relations which differ from those which would have been made between independent enterprises, he will not be considered as an agent of an independent status within the meaning of this paragraph.

-31. As redrafted, it has been made The revised version makes clear that to determine the status of automatically treat an agent as not being of "an independent status", it would be necessary to take into account the entirety of the commercial and financial relations between the enterprise and the agent which will show that they differ from those expected between independent enterprises at the essential criterion is the absence of the arm's length.
-Hence, as worded, the relationship.
-The mere fact that the number of enterprises for which an agent acted as an agent of an the independent status fellagent acts has fallen to one willdoes not of itself change his status from being an agent of independent status to that of a dependent status though it might serve as an indicator of the absence of independence of that agent.
+31. The revised version makes clear that to automatically treat an agent as not being of "an independent status", the essential criterion is the absence of the arm's length relationship.
+The mere fact that the number of enterprises for which the independent agent acts has fallen to one does not of itself change his status from independent to dependent - though it might serve as an indicator of the absence of independence of that agent.